 Formerly Fisher & Paykel Industries, Fisher & Paykel Healthcare arose from the separation of the major trading businesses of Fisher & Paykel Industries into Appliances and Healthcare in November 2001.
 The company's securities are listed in both New Zealand and Australia.

-The following information was extracted from Fisher & Paykel Healthcare Corporation Limited's Guidance, released on 23 August 2024:
+The following information was extracted from Fisher & Paykel Healthcare Corporation Limited's full year results, released 26 May 2026:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.